-The basic Event Propagation feature configuration includes a setting of specific configuration options at a T-Server Application level.
-The advanced feature configuration allows you to customize the feature at a Switch level.
+The basic Event Propagation feature configuration includes the setting of specific configuration options at the T-Server Application level.
+The advanced feature configuration allows you to customize the feature at the Switch level.

 When determining whether to notify other T-Servers of changes to user data, or to distribute party events, T-Server checks: